I am Professor of Experimental Brain Research at Trinity College Dublin and a Wellcome Trust Senior Investigator.

 Sign-up for my Brain Pizza newsletter: ‘Slices of writing on brains, behaviour & anything between’ – straight to your inbox (easy signup; easy unsubscribe).

-I explore brain systems supporting learning, memory, and cognition, and brain systems affected by stress and depression.
-I also explore the policy implications of the behavioural and brain sciences.
-I have published >130 papers and edited 4 academic books on these topics.
+I explore brain systems supporting learning, memory, and cognition, and brain systems affected by stress and depression; I also explore policy implications of the behavioural and brain sciences.
+I have published >140 papers and edited 4 academic books.